 Online Voter Registration- Nevada offers online voter registration up to 19 days before Election Day.

-RECOMMENDATION: Implement SB 123 and AB 137, which would implement same-day registration in Nevada.
+Same-Day Registration- AB 137, which would implement same-day registration in Nevada, was passed during the 2019 legislative session.

 Voter ID Requirement- Nevada does not require Voter ID at the polls.
 However, in the absence of an identification requirement, a signature match is conducted between the voter file or the signature on another government-issued ID and a voter’s signature on Election Day.